Char1iee/cse15l-lab-reports/lab1.md

 ### 1. `cd` with no argument
 ![Image](cd_no_arg.png)<br />
 * working directory: `/home`
 * There are no output, because `cd` means change directory and will not give output.
-Also, the directory does not change because there is no argument for `cd`, which is like `cd .`, which means does not change directory or change the directory to the current directory.
+Also, the directory changes from the working directory to the `/home` directory.
+Therefore, if we provide no argument for `cd`, it will change the current directory to the `/home` directory.
-* The output is not an error. `cd` nothing just means that does not change the directory.
+* The output is not an error. `cd` nothing means changing the current directory to the `/home` directory.

 ### 2. `cd` with directory argument
 ![Image](cd_arg_dir.png)<br />